Duke of York's Theatre

 This production was original seen at North London's Almeida Theatre - previewed from 2 December 2016, opened on 15 December 2016 and closed on 28 January 2017 - when the original cast featured Juliet Stevenson and Lia Williams, who decided at each performance by the toss of a coin which role they would play, either 'Mary Stuart, Queen of Scots' or 'Queen Elizabeth I'; the cast also included Vincent Franklin as 'William Cecil, Lord Burleigh', Rudi Dharmalingam as 'Mortimer', John Light as 'Robert Dudley, Earl of Leicester', Sule Rimi as 'Sir Amias Paulet' with Alexander Cobb, Joshua James, David Jonsson, Carmen Munroe, Eileen Nicholas, Daniel Rabin and Alan Williams.

-Mary Stuart in London at the Duke of York's Theatre public previews from 13 January 2018, opens on 25 January 2018 and closes on 31 March 2018
+Mary Stuart in London at the Duke of York's Theatre previewed from 13 January 2018, opened on 25 January 2018 and closes on 31 March 2018

 Old Vic Theatre (Stephen Spender) 1958